ashleysobel/ASL_pymol_updated/README.md

 To use this script:
 1. Ensure PyMOL is installed and running.
 2. Place this script in your working directory.
+3. Set the following paths and constants in the script:
+   - `DEFAULT_OUTPUT_LOCATION`: Set to the directory where you want the images to be saved.
+   - `DEFAULT_SESSION_LOCATION`: Set to the directory where you want the PyMOL sessions to be saved.
+   - `cif_file_path`: Set this path to the location of your `.cif` file.
-4. Run the script directly using PyMOL's Python environment (e.g., `run pymol_script.py`).
+4. Run the script directly using PyMOL's Python environment (e.g., `run /path/to/your/Pymol_mark_mutations_GitHub.py`).
 5. The script will output images to the specified directory, organized by protein and sequence name.

 Main Sections: